 When you know they are bad for you, they make you so unhappy, they lie, cheat, steal, manipulate and so many more.
 It’s soul-crushing.
 Yet because they came in as the love of your life.
 As they can treat you better than anyone ever has, yet worse than anyone ever has, this causes deep trauma bonds from the chemicals your body releases during the relationship.
 Even when you see the pattern of abuse, it’s extremely difficult to let go of that love you have for them.

 We remember all the good times, then with the emotional connections to those good times, wanting them back, knowing we can get them for a short time, yet knowing we must let go is pure torture for us at times.
 Most of us bury the negative, horrible times deep down, often blaming ourselves and never really bringing them back up.
-Think of one moment when they brought you to your knees, either completely lost upset, heartbreak, hurt, angry, and ask yourself.
+Think of one moment when they brought you to your knees, either completely lost, upset, heartbroken, hurt, angry.
+For them to stand there with a glint in their eye and blame it all on you, ask yourself.
 What did I do.?
 What did I really do to deserve that?
 The answer should be nothing.
-As no one deserves that, yet because the project, manipulate and blame shift, your reactions to their always provoking and twist words, we end up blaming ourselves.
+As no one deserves that, yet because they project, manipulate and blame shift, your reactions to their always provoking and twisted words, we end up blaming ourselves.
 It’s never ever your fault.
 Now think of all the good you did for them.
 Why would anyone treat you so bad?
 Because they have a problem, not you.
 They can not accept love, and you are not the problem.

 If you really want to let go, flip those around, often we don’t because that’s hard, it’s going to be painful, and we want to avoid that pain.
 The easiest option to go for is the pain of losing someone we love and still loving them, yet this only continues our inner pain.
 Once you flip it around remember the bad times, the hurtful negative times, work through them, you start to distance that love, it may turn hate, keep going until it turns to nothing.